SqeeZarion/TaskForCompany/README.md

 👤 Author
-Developed by SqeeZarion (Yura) as part of a technical assignment and portfolio backend project.
+Developed by SqeeZarion (Yura) as part of a technical assignment.